flarcher/log_access_reader/README.md

 * It uses aggregation of information in order to reduce memory usage and memory allocation.
 The gathered information related to a single access log (class `AccessLogLine`) has only a short-term live in the application.
 The `AccessLogLine` instances are not stored in any collection but are aggregated as soon as possible in classes implementing `Consumer<AccessLogLine>` being `StaticticAggregator` and `TimeBuckets`.
 These classes aggregate access log information and each instance is related to a whole range of time.
 * With a given configuration, the memory consumption is intended to be stable over time.
 The 2-step aggregations (the first step running over the main idle time, then a second iterating for displayed statistics and alerts over 10 seconds by default) make sure to remove the oldest information (typically being more than 10s old with default configuration)
 * A limit about memory use can be configured.
 A possibly size-growing collection is related to the count of sections in statistics.
 A huge number of different sections in access log files can increase the memory consumption significantly.
 In order to address this, the arguments `MAX_SECTION_COUNT_RATIO` and `TOP_SECTION_COUNT` define a maximum count of sections held in memory, so that we can cap the memory consumption according to the gathering of _top sections statistics_.
 The lower is the `MAX_SECTION_COUNT_RATIO` value, the bigger is the risk to miss some information related to the _top sections parts_ (however global statistics will stay true in all cases).
 About (only) the _top sections_ dislpay , the trade-off between precision/correctness and memory consumption explains the reason why the `MAX_SECTION_COUNT_RATIO` exists.
-* The metrics aggregation mechanism is shared by the statistics display mechanism and the alerting
+* The metrics aggregation mechanism is shared by the statistics display mechanism and the alerting.
+This helps the maintenance and lower the memory usage (since a single instance a the aggregating class is used for both mechanisms).

 ## Next steps